Chhota Bheem and the Curse of Damyaan (2024 film)

-Chhota Bheem and the Curse of Damyaan is a 2024 Indian Hindi-language Children's fantasy action adventure film co-produced and directed by Rajiv Chilaka, written by Niraj Vikram and Sridisha Dilip and produced by Green Gold Studios.
-It is a live-action adaptation of animated film of the same name and based on the characters from the animated series of the same name.
+Chhota Bheem and the Curse of Damyaan is a 2024 Indian Hindi-language children's fantasy action adventure film co-produced and directed by Rajiv Chilaka, written by Niraj Vikram and Sridisha Dilip and produced by Green Gold Studios.
+It is a live-action adaptation of the 2012 animated film of the same name and based on the characters from the animated series Chhota Bheem.
 The film stars Yagya Bhasin, Aashriya Mishra, Swarna Pandey, Advik Jaiswal, Divyam Dawar, Daivik Dawar, Kabir Sajid, Anupam Kher and Makarand Deshpande.The soundtrack and background score were composed by Raghav Sachar, while the cinematography and editing were handled by Suryaa and Junaid Siddiqui.

 Chhota Bheem and the Curse of Damyaan was released in theatres on 31 May 2024.

 Synopsis

 In the mystical land of Dholakpur, Bheem and his loyal gang find themselves facing an ancient evil.
 The villainous demon Damyaan, who was granted immortality centuries ago, threatens to wreak havoc upon the world.
 His dark powers and malevolence pose a grave danger to humanity.

 Driven by a sense of duty and courage, Bheem embarks on a daring quest.
 He discovers that the key to defeating Damyaan lies in the past.
 With the help of a magical time-travel device, Bheem and his friends journey a thousand years back to the ancient city of Sonapur.

 In Sonapur, they encounter a world vastly different from their own.
-The city is under Damyaan’s oppressive rule, and its inhabitants suffer greatly.
-Bheem learns that Damyaan’s immortality stems from a wish he made long ago.
+The city is under Damyaan's oppressive rule, and its inhabitants suffer greatly.
+Bheem learns that Damyaan's immortality stems from a wish he made long ago.
 To save humanity, Bheem must prevent Damyaan from ever making that wish.

 As Bheem and his gang navigate the challenges of the past, they unravel secrets, forge alliances, and face formidable adversaries.
 Along the way, they discover the true meaning of friendship, bravery, and sacrifice.
 The epic battle between good and evil unfolds in Sonapur, where destiny hangs in the balance.